 Another situation where air ride can benefit some customers more than coil is the ease of adjustment offered when changing riding configurations.
 Customers that are always changing configuration between one-up, two-up, and/or loaded down with baggage, may prefer the air ride to a coil as adjusting preload is as simple as pressing the button on the handlebar control to increase or decrease air pressure to stiffen or soften the shocks to account for the added weight on the bike.
 This eliminates the need to constantly turn springs on a coil shock to account for different riding configurations.

 Now, let's talk about coil suspension.

-Another great benefit on our coil products, is the adjustment options our top tier coil products offer.
-With our REVO ARC models, there is additional rebound and compression adjustments in the form of dials with 7 different adjustment settings for each to allow the rider to really fine tune their ride quality for different riding styles and configurations and enhancing the performance of the shocks.
+Another great benefit of our coil products is the adjustment options our top tier coil products offer.
+With our REVO ARC models, there are additional rebound and compression adjustments in the form of dials with 7 different adjustment settings for each to allow the rider to really fine tune their ride quality for different riding styles and configurations and enhance the performance of the shocks.